 Of course, the innate magic that poses the most significant difference to fiendish warefare is their natural innate teleporation.
 Thanks to this ability, possessed by the higher ranks of both forces, as well as the disconnected nature of Blood War battlefields, there is little sense of "side" to such combats, and following the initial contact there is no sense of front or rear rank in a given battle, nor any safety gained by any one position in a given battlefield relative to any other.
 This is not to say that fiends are constantly blinking about every second, but it does mean that tracking the events of a given battle can be extraordinarily difficult even in the best of situations.
 Despite their natural teleportation, though, Blood War battlesites tend still to be quite concentrated, for two reasons.
 For one, just because you can blink away as well as your foe doesn't mean you automatically know where exactly they blinked to, and thus a retreat away from the battlefield tends to be successful.
 (Not to mention effects like the natural unpredictable teleportation of Oinos, for example.)
 Second, however, is that Blood War battles are often fought not over arbitrary tracts of land that just happen to be contiguous as in mortal wars, but over land, artifacts, or even people of some sort of value to one side or the other, and as such battles tend not to stray much from that target or else they may as well simply be giving it away to their opponents.

-The Blood War, as is known to many sages, has as its origins a much older, yet much more protected war: the War Between Law and Chaos.
-This conflict was fought in the ancient past between the then-ruling race of the Abyss, the obyrith, and the Wind Dukes of Aaqa, with the archomentals offering aid to both sides as their outlooks saw fit.
-The obyriths, led by the Queen of Chaos, fought against the elemental forces of Law via their servitor race, the tanar'ri; one of the first efforts at transmuting the spiritual entities that filled the planes into new, plane-appropriate forms.
+The Blood War, as is known to many sages, has as its origins a much older, yet much more protracted war: the War Between Law and Chaos.
+This conflict was fought in the ancient past between the then-ruling kind of the Abyss, the obyrith, and the Wind Dukes of Aaqa, with the archomentals offering aid to both sides as their outlooks saw fit.
+The obyriths, led by the Queen of Chaos, fought against the elemental forces of Law via their servitor kind, the tanar'ri; one of the first efforts at transmuting the spiritual entities that filled the planes into new, plane-appropriate forms.
 This war came to a head in a region known as Pesh upon the world of Oerth, in the ancient prehistory of that place.
 (In fact, the only reason the battle has been associated to that world is mention of the nearby iconic White Plume Mountain and recent extraordinarily-ancient tombs found in their vicinity.)
 The forces of the Queen of Chaos were defeated via the Rod of Law, a creation of the Wind Dukes of immense power, that enabled the imprisonment of then-Prince of Demons Miska the Wolf-Spider deep within the depths of Pandemonium.
 The Rod, however, was shattered in the battle, transforming it into the artifact known today as the Rod of Seven Parts.
 The resulting loss was so great that the Queen of Chaos pulled all forces from the war, and without her help, the Archomentals of Chaos fell to simple infighting against the Archomentals of Law.
 However, the Wind Dukes themselves were utterly decimated; though they did indeed defeat the Queen of Chaos, only but a handful remained to celebrate it.

 With this weakening of their obyrith masters, the tanar'ri saw their chance.
 Calling the aid of the eladrin for ending a slavery that had lasted millennia, they together overthrew the obyriths, executing or exiling as many as they could grab.
 And once their revolution was complete and their grip on the Abyss was unquestionable, they turned on the eladrin, slaughtering them and driving them out from the plane.
 Thus the tanar'ri stood as masters of the infinite depths, the few surviving obyriths nothing but a relic of days gone by.